aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORD to XLTM or Online App" h2="Export WORD to XLTM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Word documents to XLTM format is a common requirement for many businesses.
+XLTM is a spreadsheet format that is used to store data in a tabular form.
+It is widely used for data analysis and reporting purposes.
+It is also used to store large amounts of data in a structured format.

+<h2>How Aspose.Total Helps for Word to XLTM Conversion</h2>

- You can include WORD to XLTM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily manipulate and convert documents.
+It includes Aspose.Words for C++ and Aspose.Cells for C++.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It can be used to export Word documents to HTML.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API.
+It can be used to convert HTML to XLTM.
+Both APIs come under the Aspose.Total for C++ package.

+Using these APIs, developers can easily include WORD to XLTM conversion feature within their C++ applications.
+They can export Word documents to HTML and then convert HTML to XLTM.
+This will enable them to store large amounts of data in a structured format and use it for data analysis and reporting purposes.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}